 Important: The FlashCopy drive can not be added or mapped to the same server that has the base logical drive of the FlashCopy logical drive in a Windows 2000, Windows Server 2003, or NetWare environment.
 You must map the FlashCopy logical drive to another server.

 To flush cached data in a logical drive, perform the following steps:

-- 1. From a DOS or command prompt, change to the installation directory\IBM FAStT\Util where installation directory is the directory where you installed the SMutil. - 2.
-Type the following command:
+1. From a DOS or command prompt, change to the directory <installation directory>\Util where installation divestory is the divest smrepassist -f logical_drive_letter: